appleparan/copier-modern-ml/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.lock       <- The requirements lock file for reproducing the production environment, e.g.
-│                              generated with `rye sync` ├── requirements-dev.lock   <- The requirements lock file for reproducing the development environment, e.g.
-│                              generated with `rye sync` ├── pyproject.toml     <- Project configuration file with package metadata for │                         {{ cookiecutter.project_slug }} and configuration for tools like black
 │
 ├── src/tests          <- Unit test files.
 │